rutendo-lemon/rutendo-lemon/README.md

 ---

 ## 💡 Fun Fact
-> I’m driven by solving **real-world challenges with data**—from making roads safer to improving healthcare, renewable energy, and beyond.
+> I’m driven by solving **real-world challenges with data**—from making roads safer to improving healthcare systems, renewable energy, and beyond.

+---